ChainSafe/blst-ts/doc/repo.md

 The only one that needs to be explicitly handled is `blst` which is installed as a submodule

-TODO: Need to do more research about dll linking to verify we do not need to specifically build openssl as a submodule.

 ```sh
 git submodule update --init
 ```

+`Openssl` is not currently a dependency of this library. `node.js` builds `openssl` from source, and uses `RAND_bytes` so that symbol should be available via dynamic linking at runtime.

+TODO: Need to do more research about dll linking to verify we do not need to specifically build `openssl`.
+This is what I am finding empirically and also how I understand it but I honestly don't know for certain and would like 100% surety.
+It is easy enough to add to `deps` and [build](./building.md#adding-a-library-as-a-dependency) if needed.

+**_note_**: There is no road map for `node.js` to move away from `openssl` but if it does this library will need to build `RAND_bytes` or replace it with another random number generator.

 ## Style Guide

 An attempt was made to use the Google style guide for C++.
 It's possible that the implementation does not fully comply.
-While the code looks "readable" it may be work going through the guide again and updating for compliance.
+While the code looks "readable" it may be worth going through the guide again and updating for compliance.
 The style guide can be found [here](https://google.github.io/styleguide/cppguide.html).